Highlights

 Wake up ready to hit the summer slopes—today you'll visit Cardrona Mountain Resort, a popular ski destination that flips into a top mountain biking hub in the warmer months.
 You'll enjoy the pure thrill of downhill mountain biking at this spot.
 Set within the heart of the Southern Alps, the location of the Cardrona Bike Park will take your breath away.
 Here you'll find a variety of lift-accessed downhill mountain bike trails for all levels of rider to enjoy, and some of the longest vertical descents in the country.

 Two lifts—McDougall's Chondola and Whitestar Express—take you to the top of New Zealand's highest bike park.
-You'll have access to more than 15 miles (25 km) of beginner, intermediate, and advanced MTB trails.
-Spend your day exploring the landscape and carving the routes with steep downhills and relaxed flowing trails.
+There, you'll have access to more than 15 miles (25 km) of beginner, intermediate, and advanced MTB trails.
+Spend your day exploring the landscape and carving routes with steep downhills and relaxed, flowing trails.

 Day 18: Lake Wānaka Cruise & Walk, Drive to Queenstown, Onsen Evening Session